 Age-Income Profiles.
-The relative efficiency parameters $(e{j,t}^i)$ are calibrated to the wage income profile (net of taxes) across age groups, as observed in the UHS data for China (starting in 1992) and in the CEX for the U.S. (starting in 1988).
-Figure 4.1 depicts wage income profiles measured for the initial year of observations in our data and for the year 2008, with the efficiency parameter for age group 45-54 normalized to unity.
+The relative efficiency parameters $(e{j,t}^i)$ are calibrated to the wage income profile (net of taxes) across age groups, as observed in the CEX for the U.S. and in the UHS data for China.
 In the U.S., coefficients are remarkably stable over time.
-We therefore set U.S. efficiency parameters $e{j,t}^{US}$ equal to their average values over 1988-2008 in every period.35 Compared to the U.S., the Chinese
+We therefore set U.S. efficiency parameters $e{j,t}^{US}$ equal to their 2008 values in every period.
+Panel (a) of Figure 4.1 displays these parameters, while Panel (b) depicts wage income profiles in China, at the beginning and at the end of our sample period.
+Compared to the U.S., the Chinese profile reaches its peak earlier and falls more steeply in old age.
+This feature is particularly striking in the more recent period, due to a marked increase in relative wages for the 30-49 age brackets.
+For periods $t = 1, \ldots, 4$, we set $e{j,t}^{CH}$ to the values observed in the data for years measured in the data for the year 1970 (resp.
+1975 up to 2010).